NoeVG/Python-Exercises/README.md

 *Ben Stephenson*

 ```
 Stephenson, B., 2014.
-The Python workbook A Brief Introduction with Exercises and Solutions.
-New York Dordrecht London: Springer.
+The Python workbook A Brief
+Introduction with Exercises and Solutions.
+New York
+Dordrecht London: Springer.
 ```

-If you want to add a better solution or another exercise you can do it, happy coding !!
+If you want to add a better solution or another exercise you can do it, Happy Coding !!